-- 1. Shoulder-to-shoulder or arm-to-arm contacts are allowed when both robots are proceeding to where, in the opinion of the referee, the contacting robot (or robots) should reasonably have been able to perceive the impeding robot, and avoid contact.
-Robots will be expected to be capable of looking in the direction they are moving, and perceiving nearby obstacles in the direction of their movement.
-Pushing with the ball. - 2.
+- 1. Shoulder-to-shoulder or arm-to-arm contacts are allowed when both robots are proceeding to the ball. - 2.
 Chest-to-chest contact is allowed when the ball is between the robots.
 If the ball is not between the robots then both robots are penalized.